Attitudes

 Do Australians consider pharmaceuticals to be the drugs of most serious concern to the community?

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey.
+2022-23 National Drug Strategy Household Survey

-Please note: For the purpose of this FAQ, pharmaceutical drugs refer to the non-medical use of pain-killers/pain-relievers/opioids (e.g. morphine, panadeine forte, nurofen plus), and the non-medical use of methadone/buprenorphine.
+Please note: For the purpose of this FAQ, pharmaceutical drugs refer to the non-medical use of pain-killers/pain-relievers/opioids (e.g. Oxycodone, Morphine, Codeine products such as Panadeine Forte), methadone/buprenorphine, and tranquillisers/sleeping pills.

-Non-medical use: A drug used:
+Non-medical use:

 Do Australians approve or disapprove of the personal use of pharmaceutical drugs for non-medical purposes?

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey (NCETA secondary analysis, 2021).
+2022-23 National Drug Strategy Household Survey (NCETA secondary analysis, 2024).

-† This FAQ uses data from the National Drug Strategy Household Survey, which defines the pharmaceutical drugs referred to in this question as: the non-medical use of: tranquillisers/sleeping pills, prescription pain-killers/pain relievers/opioids (e.g. oxycodone, morphine, codeine products such as panadeine forte), and methadone/buprenorphine.
+† This FAQ uses data from the National Drug Strategy Household Survey, which defines the pharmaceutical drugs referred to in this question as: the non-medical use of: tranquillisers/sleeping pills, pain-killers/pain relievers/opioids (e.g. oxycodone, morphine, codeine products such as panadeine forte), and methadone/buprenorphine.

-Non-medical use: A drug used:
+Non-medical use:

 Please note: Percentages may not tally to 100% due to rounding.